 One of Kurtti’s most challenging (and personally rewarding) projects was The Walt Disney Family Museum in San Francisco.
 After five years of acting as creative director, content consultant, and media producer for the facility’s cornerstone exhibit, Kurtti saw the museum become a reality (and open to great acclaim) in October 2009.

-In 2012, he served as a content consultant and media producer for the touring exhibit The Dream of Walt Disney on behalf of Disney Japan.
+In 2012, he served as a content consultant and media producer for Disney Japan and NHK for the touring exhibit The Dream of Walt Disney; and the following year for the 2013 D23 Expo/Japan.

 Kurtti has been a guest speaker and moderator at D23 Expo, Experience Music Project, and an artist-in-residence at The Disney Institute.
+He has been a guest lecturer at the Museum of the Rockies and The Walt Disney Family Museum.
 His articles have appeared in Widescreen Review, Collector’s Showcase and Sketches.

 A Seattle native, Kurtti moved to California in 1983 to pursue a career in film, television and theatre.
 He worked as a production coordinator on the 1984 Los Angeles Olympic Arts Festival, followed by two years as the assistant to the president of California Institute of the Arts.